 Is the PC Doctor module a Virus or Malware?

 After noticing that the PC Doctor module is occupying 100% CPU if you are thinking whether it is a virus, malware, or PUA.
-Here’s what you need to do.
+Here’s what you need to do to find out.

 1. Press Ctrl + Shift + Esc and open Task Manager